segdeha/es6/lessons/classes.md

 # Classes

 A class is a way to encapsulate data and methods.
-You create instances of what is, essentially, a blueprint of a thing.
+You create instances from what is, essentially, a blueprint of a thing.

 Though different in nature from classical OOP languages, the simple case of creating instances from classes has always been fairly straightforward to do in JavaScript.
 What ES6 gives us is a new `class` keyword that makes for a cleaner syntax.